erkobg/esp8266-dht22-ci-ota/README.md

 Just copy the **`firmware.bin`** to the web server folder then update the file **`version.json`** with editor changing `"tag_name": "0.0.1",` for example to **`"tag_name": "0.0.2",`**
+Then on next wake up device will see that it needs to update its firmware.

 Thanks to :